 Distance Between Cars

 You should always keep a greater distance between your car and the car in front of you.
-Braking will become more difficult in the rain due to less grip, so you should allow for a more considerable stopping distance.
+Braking will become more difficult in the rain due to less grip, so you should allow a more considerable stopping distance.

 Avoid Trucks and Buses